The Story of Vernon and Irene Castle

-The Story of Vernon and Irene Castle is a 1939 American biographical musical comedy directed by H.C.
+The Story of Vernon and Irene Castle is a 1939 American biographical musical comedy film directed by H.C.
 Potter.
 The film stars Fred Astaire, Ginger Rogers, Edna May Oliver, and Walter Brennan.
 The film is based on the stories My Husband and My Memories of Vernon Castle, by Irene Castle.
 The movie was adapted by Oscar Hammerstein II, Dorothy Yost and Richard Sherman.
 This was Astaire and Rogers' ninth and last film together with RKO.
 Their final pairing was The Barkleys of Broadway (1949) at MGM.

 Plot

-The film tells of novice American dancer Irene Foote (Ginger Rogers) who convinces New York-based British vaudeville comic Vernon Castle (Fred Astaire) to give up slapstick comedy in favor of sophisticated ballroom dancing.
+The film tells of novice American dancer Irene Foote, who convinces New York-based British vaudeville comic Vernon Castle to give up slapstick comedy in favor of sophisticated ballroom dancing.

-Their big break comes when they are stranded in Paris, along with their friend Walter Ashe (Walter Brennan), with no money.
-They catch the eye of influential agent Maggie Sutton (Edna May Oliver), who arranges a tryout for them at the prestigious Café de Paris, where they become an overnight sensation.
+Their big break comes when they are stranded in Paris, along with their friend, Walter Ashe, with no money.
+They catch the eye of influential agent Maggie Sutton, who arranges a tryout for them at the prestigious Café de Paris, where they become an overnight sensation.
 After taking Europe by storm, the Castles return to the United States and become just as big a sensation.
 Their fame and fortune rises to unprecedented heights in the immediate pre-World War I years.

 When World War I starts, Vernon returns to Britain and joins the Royal Flying Corps, while Irene makes patriotic movie serials to aid the war effort.
 However, Vernon is killed in a training accident, leaving Irene to carry on alone.